Look how easy it is to spot each brand’s unique selling proposition (USP) in these guerrilla marketing examples.

 Duracell batteries keep on going.
 Just like this escalator (except at closing time when nobody is around anyway).

-Are you ready to launch your own guerilla marketing campaign?
-Are you ready to engage your target audience in creative, thought-provoking ways and make it to somebody else’s list of Awesome Guerilla Marketing Examples? 😉
+Are you ready to launch your own guerrilla marketing campaign?
+Are you ready to engage your target audience in creative, thought-provoking ways and make it to somebody else’s list of Awesome Guerrilla Marketing Examples? ????

-Stay tuned for our upcoming blog on how to create a guerilla marketing campaign for your brand.
+Stay tuned for our upcoming blog on how to create a guerrilla marketing campaign for your brand.
 Or subscribe now so you don’t miss it!

 *3D-printed mold for vacuum-formed Lost In Space spaceship bus wrap by New York-based Carisma Large Format Printing on the Massivit 1800 printer